ga-wdi-exercises/grumblr_rails_api/readme.md

 # Welcome to the API for Grumblr

-Once setup, you can access your grumblr api at `http://locahost:3000`.
+Once setup, you can access your Grumblr api at `http://localhost:3000`.

 ## Setup